Saturday, June 14, 2025

 Why is warming up and cooling down important in kettlebell training?

-Warming up gets your muscles ready, reducing injury risk.
+Warming up prepares your muscles, reducing injury risk.
 Cooling down helps with muscle recovery and eases soreness.
-Both are key for a safe workout.
+Both are key to a safe workout.

 What safety tips should I follow when training with kettlebells?